evertrust/horizon-go/docs/TriggerUpdate200Response.md

 `func (o *TriggerUpdate200Response) UnsetAttachDerCertificate()`

 UnsetAttachDerCertificate ensures that no value is present for AttachDerCertificate, not even an explicit nil
+### GetAttachPemBundle

+`func (o *TriggerUpdate200Response) GetAttachPemBundle() bool`

+GetAttachPemBundle returns the AttachPemBundle field if non-nil, zero value otherwise.

+### GetAttachPemBundleOk

+`func (o *TriggerUpdate200Response) GetAttachPemBundleOk() (*bool, bool)`

+GetAttachPemBundleOk returns a tuple with the AttachPemBundle field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAttachPemBundle

+`func (o *TriggerUpdate200Response) SetAttachPemBundle(v bool)`

+SetAttachPemBundle sets AttachPemBundle field to given value.

+### HasAttachPemBundle

+`func (o *TriggerUpdate200Response) HasAttachPemBundle() bool`

+HasAttachPemBundle returns a boolean if a field has been set.

+### SetAttachPemBundleNil

+`func (o *TriggerUpdate200Response) SetAttachPemBundleNil(b bool)`

+ SetAttachPemBundleNil sets the value for AttachPemBundle to be an explicit nil

+### UnsetAttachPemBundle
+`func (o *TriggerUpdate200Response) UnsetAttachPemBundle()`

+UnsetAttachPemBundle ensures that no value is present for AttachPemBundle, not even an explicit nil
+### GetAttachPemCertificate

+`func (o *TriggerUpdate200Response) GetAttachPemCertificate() bool`

+GetAttachPemCertificate returns the AttachPemCertificate field if non-nil, zero value otherwise.

+### GetAttachPemCertificateOk

+`func (o *TriggerUpdate200Response) GetAttachPemCertificateOk() (*bool, bool)`

+GetAttachPemCertificateOk returns a tuple with the AttachPemCertificate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAttachPemCertificate

+`func (o *TriggerUpdate200Response) SetAttachPemCertificate(v bool)`

+SetAttachPemCertificate sets AttachPemCertificate field to given value.

+### HasAttachPemCertificate

+`func (o *TriggerUpdate200Response) HasAttachPemCertificate() bool`

+HasAttachPemCertificate returns a boolean if a field has been set.

+### SetAttachPemCertificateNil

+`func (o *TriggerUpdate200Response) SetAttachPemCertificateNil(b bool)`

+ SetAttachPemCertificateNil sets the value for AttachPemCertificate to be an explicit nil

+### UnsetAttachPemCertificate
+`func (o *TriggerUpdate200Response) UnsetAttachPemCertificate()`

+UnsetAttachPemCertificate ensures that no value is present for AttachPemCertificate, not even an explicit nil
 ### GetAttachPkcs7

 `func (o *TriggerUpdate200Response) GetAttachPkcs7() bool`